 Some people don't have to wear a face covering including for health, age or equality reasons.

-In schools where pupils in year 7 and above are educated, face coverings should be worn by adults and pupils when moving around the premises, outside of classrooms, such as in corridors and communal areas where social distancing cannot easily be maintained.
-This was already the case for pupils in year 7 and above, and staff and visitors for those schools that were in areas where local alert level ‘high’ and ‘very high’.
+In schools where pupils in year 7 and above are educated, face coverings should be worn by adults and pupils when moving around the premises, such as in corridors and communal areas, and in classrooms where social distancing cannot easily be maintained.
+This was already the case for pupils in year 7 and above, and staff and visitors for those schools that were in areas where local alert level ‘high' and ‘very high'

 Some individuals are exempt from wearing face coverings and we expect adults and pupils to be sensitive to those needs.

 In primary schools and education settings teaching year 6 and below, there is no change to the existing position.
 It is not mandatory for staff and visitors to wear face coverings.
 In situations where social distancing between adults in settings is not possible (for example when moving around in corridors and communal areas), settings have the discretion to recommend the use of face coverings for adults on site, for both staff and visitors.

 Face coverings are required at all times on public transport (except children under the age of 11), when attending a hospital as a visitor or outpatient, or when in a shop or a supermarket.
 They should also be worn by pupils in year 7 and above when travelling on dedicated school transport to secondary school or college.

 Full uniform is expected to be worn for all schools.
 Check with the individual school for the uniform requirements.

 There is no need for anything other than normal personal hygiene and washing of clothes following a day in a school.
 Uniforms do not need to be cleaned any more often or differently than usual.